 The use of selected detection units is identified in Table C-2.
 This table indicates the percentage of intersections using a specified type of detection unit.
 The percentages listed in column 2 represent the findings from a nationwide survey of 108 city, county, and state agencies that was conducted in 2004 (2).
 The percentages in column 3 represent the findings from a 2007 survey of TxDOT engineers (3).
-It should be noted that most TxDOT districts tend to use one type of detection technology (i.e., mostly VIVDS or mostly inductive loops) within their district.
+Most TxDOT districts tend to use one type of detection technology (i.e., mostly VIVDS or mostly inductive loops) within their district.

-Detection Unit Percent of Intersections Using a Specified Type of Detection U
+Detection Unit Percent of Intersections Using a Specified Type of Detection Unit

 National Survey (2004) TxDOT (2007)

 Inductive loop and amplifier 49% 40%

 Video image vehicle detection system 37% 59%

 Microwave 11% 0.8%

 Other 3% 0.2%